vasim07/DataScienceProjects/README.md

 Since you are here, I would like to share about a competition that I won orginized by [Analytics India Magazine](https://analyticsindiamag.com/machinehack-winners-how-these-data-science-enthusiasts-solved-the-predicting-the-costs-of-used-cars-hackathon/) for predicting price of used cars.
 The winning code can be found [here](https://github.com/vasim07/MachineHack/blob/master/UsedCars/FinalSubmission.ipynb).

 The following contents lays down the principles that I generally use for solving a Data Science problem.
+These principles are inspired from the popular [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining) framework.